joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/02/09/nyregion/mask-off-new-york.html?searchResultPosition=4

 **Colby Stevenson of the U.S. earns silver in men’s big air.**\
-`Birk Ruud of Norway won gold with a 1,980-degree jump.`\
+`Birk Ruud of Norway wins gold with a 1,980-degree jump.`\
 https://nytimes.com/2022/02/08/sports/olympics/colby-stevenson-silver-mens-big-air.html?searchResultPosition=5

 **Can the Rooney Rule Survive?
 Should It?**\